relacslab/relacslab.github.io/members.md

 <em> Assistant Professor </em> <br />
 **Affiliation:** Department of Electrical and Computer Engineering, Ajou University <br />
 **Email:** hyokeunlee[at]ajou.ac.kr <br />
-**Biography:** I was a postdoctoral researcher at North Carolina State University (NCSU) and mentored by Professor Amro Awad from February 2023 to January 2024.
-I worked as a Technical Research Personnel at Seoul National University (SNU) for military service from March 2020 to February 2023.
-I received my Ph.D. from SNU in August 2021, under the guidance of Professor Hyuk-Jae Lee, and I also received my B.S. degree from SNU in August 2016.
+**Biography:** Hyokeun Lee is an Assistant Professor in the Department of Electrical and Computer Engineering (ECE) at Ajou University, Suwon, South Korea.
+He was a postdoctoral researcher at North Carolina State University (2023-2024, mentor: Prof. Amro Awad) and the ISRC of Seoul National University (2021-2023).
+He earned the B.S. and Ph.D. degrees from the Department of ECE at Seoul National University, in 2016 and 2021, respectively.
+His current research interests include resource disaggregation, memory security, emerging memory technologies, and architecture simulation modeling.
+His research outcomes have been featured at various prestigious computer architecture conferences (e.g., MICRO, HPCA, PACT) and journals (e.g., IEEE TC, TVLSI, CAL).

 # Ph.D./M.S.
 Students